Allergies are a year-round thing.

-Food allergies are known to be amongst the most dangerous allergies in the book.
-These can have fatal consequences on the patient and are cause by severe overreaction of the immune system on food additives.
-This can cause hive formations, swelling of the tongue, nausea, coughing and wheezing and several other symptoms to occur.
+Food allergies are known to be amongst the most dangerous allergies.
+These can have fatal consequences on the patient and are caused by severe overreaction of the immune system.
+This can cause hive formations, swelling of the tongue, nausea, coughing, wheezing, and several other symptoms to occur.

 Essential oils for skin allergies:

 Skin allergies can be caused by anything; items you ingest or even external allergens on your body.
 These allergens can cause severe and sometimes even painful reactions on your skin, mainly reactions such as hives, acne, itchiness, swelling, inflammation, etc.

 These can cause severe problems which would need to be addressed immediately.
 In this case, you should try cooling down the area of reaction and applying some form of anti-inflammatory based on your doctor's recommendation.

 However, making use of essential oils is also a powerful way to address these problems.

 If you’ve opted to try out essential oils, it’s best that you use either a mixture of Lavender, chamomile, and peppermint oil or use them individually.

 Using them as a method of cooling can help to immensely decrease the symptoms of allergies.
 In this case, it’s best to either soak yourself in a bath of these oils or opt for a relaxing massage.